When Visiting Our Clinics...

 Although most of our patients are having their appointments with our providers through the phone, some will still be asked to come in for an on-site visit.

 If your provider does ask you to come into our clinic please don't forget to wear a mask to protect yourself and those around you.

 Your upcoming appointment with your provider may be over the phone.
 Call us at (602) 243-7277 to schedule a time to speak to your provider.

 But before you do, here are a few things to keep in mind before your over-the-phone visit.

 1. Make sure your ringer volume is on loud so you don’t miss our call.
 Please note that it may come from a blocked number.

 2. Have your questions ready and be sure to have a pen to write down any follow up steps that need to be taken.

 3. Have your medications and dosages ready.

-4. Try to find a quiet place to have this conversation.
+4. Try to find a quiet and private place to have this conversation.